kekeh/vsdatatable/README.md

 | rowSelectCb | operation and rowData | Called when the user selects row(s) from the UI. |

 ##### Parameters
-* operation - vsdatatableConfig.SELECT or vsdatatableConfig.DESELECT.
+* operation - vsdtConf.SELECT or vsdtConf.DESELECT.
 * rowData - JSON object containing the selected/deselected row data.